zupo/peps/pep-0xxx.rst

 * It's annoying that there's no type signature for fileobj.
 Do I really have to define one as part of this PEP?
 Otherwise, how do I define the types of the arguments to ``wrap_buffers``?
-* Do we need ways to disable specific TLS versions?
 * Do we need ways to control hostname validation?
 * Do we need ways to disable certificate validation altogether?
 * Do we need to support getpeercert?
 Should we always return DER instead of the